 “I was listening to records from the ’20s and ’40s, and the voices that came out were otherworldly,” Millsap says.
 “I was really attracted to that.
 At the same time, I grew up doing congregational singing in church—you know, everybody stands up, grabs a hymnal, turns to number 162, and sings ‘I’ll Fly Away’ at the top of their lungs.
 I learned to sing in that context, where nobody’s listening to you.
 We are all just singing.”

-People not listening to Millsap could only last so long—not just because the arresting power of his voice cuts through any crowd, but also because the twenty-two year-old is always reaching for something worth saying.
+People not listening to Millsap could only last so long—not just because the arresting power of his voice cuts through any crowd, but also because the twenty-four year-old is always reaching for something worth saying.

 Parker Millsap’s new album The Very Last Day (Okrahoma Records/Thirty Tigers) proves an ideal vehicle for Millsap’s message, delivered via gospel-tinged rock-and-roll poetry.
 In the midst of a world so fond of condemnation as entertainment, Millsap offers open-armed love of people and their stories.
 Whether he’s singing about the experience of a gay friend, longing for his evangelical father’s acceptance, or as the King of the Underworld wild with passion, his character-driven songs mine deep wells of joy and despair to create gut-punching narratives that are sometimes hellish, sometimes heavenly, and always human.